jojoduquartier/dsdbmanager/source/introduction.rst

 That really is the main objective of this project.

-But to build on this concept of structuring the databases and their information, There are some extra additions
+But to build on this concept of structuring the databases and their information, there are some extra perks

 Extras
 ^^^^^^^